For Payroll Coordinators: UROP Payroll Guidelines

 Can I pay a UROP student without an approval?

 Since UROP is an academic program, students must be approved in order to be activated as UROPs.
 We process proposals as quickly as possible, and encourage both students and staff to contact us if they are experiencing any delays.
-Approved UROP data is sent to the HSA application in SAPweb via a nightly feed from the UROP system, so you can only create new UROP appointments for approved students.
+All paid UROP students must be activated in the Student Payroll System using the Student Appointment section of Atlas.
 Refer to the online instructions on creating a UROP appointment for complete details on using the HSA application.

 Is the student paid for sick time?